Hello, I appreciate you visiting my unbiased review of Amazon Cash Websites! 😀

 Sadly, the ‘Done-For-You’ website you do receive brings no value to the table.

-And as for the training, it’s inadequate for making your site profitable – which means you’re screwed from the get-go.
+And as for the training inside ACW, it’s inadequate for making your site profitable – which means you’re screwed from the get-go.

 Final Verdict: Not Recommended.

-If you’re sick of being played by a fool by fraudsters, but after a legit way of earning a sustainable income online as an affiliate marketer…
+If you’re sick of being played by a fool by fraudsters, but after a legitimate way of earning a sustainable income online as an affiliate marketer…

 What is Amazon Cash Websites About, Huh?

-Apparently, ACW offers a ‘Done-For-You’ website that enables you to magically make $1,000s on a weekly basis from Amazon without breaking into a sweat.
+Apparently, Amazon Cash Websites offers a ‘Done-For-You’ website that enables you to magically make $1,000s on a weekly basis from Amazon without breaking into a sweat.

 It revolves around a process called affiliate marketing – where you earn commissions from promoting Amazon products on your website.